vlifesystems/rulehunter.com/content/docs/experiments.md

       - district
       - height
       - flow
+    # Describe rule generation
+    ruleGeneration:
+      # The fields that can be used in the rules
+      fields:
+        - group
+        - district
+        - height
+      # Whether arithmetic rules should be generated
+      arithmetic: true
+      # The maximum number of rules that can be combined together to form
+      # another rule
+      combinationLength: 3
   # When to run the experiment's train mode (default: !hasRun)
   when: "!hasRunToday || sinceLastRunHours > 2"